-The correlations between the personal characteristics of Primigravida women and perceived social support life's challenges, lessen their fear of giving birth, and enhance their quality of life.
+The findings of the current study revealed that there was a statistically significant difference between the age of primigravida women and perceived social support.
+This finding may be explained by the significance of social support from a variety of sources in helping pregnant women at this age adjust to life's challenges, lessen their fear of giving birth, and enhance their quality of life.
 This finding is consistent with research by Abdollahpour et al. (2015) that was conducted in Iran and found a significant relationship between the age of primigravida women in their third trimester and their perception of social support.
 In contrast, research by Kim et al. (2014), Nazari et al. (2015), and Jafaru, Musa, and Sani (2022) revealed that there was no significant relationship found between total perceived social support and a pregnant woman's age.